What is a Translation Management System (TMS)

 - billing (customer details, billing history, budget limit, ...)

-- project settings (slack integration, webhook, integration metrics, ...)
+- project settings (Slack integration, webhook, integration metrics, ...)

 - ordering (services, pending orders)